SimpelMe/stream-observer/README.md

   * look for configuration file in the same directory as the file that is being played, where strobs is starting (e.g. input.conf for default key bindings)
 * --load-scripts=no
   * don't load any scripts from personal config
-* --scripts=select-audio.lua:select-video.lua:select-venue.lua
+* --scripts=keys.lua
-  * load these scripts: select-audio.lua, select-video.lua, select-venue.lua
+  * load these script: keys.lua
 * --force-window=immediate
   * create the gui immediately on program start
 * --keep-open=always